 Examples of bias

-Staffers cheered when Obama visited.
-That's used to be considered undignified to show your fawning favoritism for a candidate.
+- Obama visit: Staffers cheer - That used to be considered undignified to show your fawning favoritism for a candidate.
 Show me articles about how they cheered or greeted any Republicans, ever.
 That hints strongly at unprofessional partisans.

 - The WaPo version of events are often contested by many significant people in the room (like National Security Advisor McMaster and SecState Tillerson).